lewiseydman/factchecker/PROJECT_STATUS.md

 - ✅ Real-time alert system with configurable refresh intervals
 - ✅ Featured navigation with "NEW" badge and gradient styling
 - ✅ GitHub repository deployment with comprehensive documentation
-- ✅ MIT license for maximum adoption potential
+- ✅ AGPL-3.0 license for transparency and source code sharing requirements

 ## Unique Value Proposition